1 Hanover Square: Site

-1 Hanover Square is in the Financial District of Manhattan in New York City.
+One Hanover is in the Financial District of Manhattan in New York City.
 It occupies the northeastern side of a block bounded by Stone Street to the northwest, Hanover Square and William Street to the northeast, Pearl Street to the southeast, and Coenties Slip to the southwest.
 The building carries the alternate addresses 2 Hanover Square, 60–66 Stone Street, and 95–105 Pearl Street.
 1 Hanover Square contains frontage of 72 ft on Hanover Square, 123 ft on Stone Street, and 114 ft on Pearl Street.
 The building is near 1 William Street to the northwest and the British Garden at Hanover Square to the northeast.

 The site was historically part of New Amsterdam, a 17th-century Dutch colonial settlement in modern-day Lower Manhattan; the building's site was acquired by Richard Smith in the 1640s.
 By the next decade, the southern portion of the lot was sold to Evert Duyckingh (also "Duyckinck"), who developed a house on the site.
 The northern portion was given to Abraham Martens Clock, who also developed a house on his site; after 1673, town official Nicholas Bayard bought the western end of Clock's land and built a house there.
 There were numerous buildings on the site by 1812, occupied by various dwellings and businesses.
 These structures were all destroyed in the Great Fire of 1835, which leveled a large portion of the neighborhood.